Get the Marcus mobile banking app

 The first step is to choose an account provider for your SEP IRA.
 There are a number of financial institutions to choose from, so do some research to find one that works for you.
 Once you’ve chosen where to open your account, the IRS requires the following:

-• Set up an IRA account for each employee.
+3. Set up a SEP IRA account for each employee.

 How much can you contribute to a SEP IRA?